cbeck88/spirit-po/README.md

 - The built-in C file functions do not support UTF-8 paths when compiling with mingw for windows.
   `libintl` does not provide any way to work around this.
-(Some other libraries like SDL allow you to pass function pointers to alternative filesystem functions, so that you can work around problems like this.)
+(Some other libraries like SDL allow you to pass function pointers to alternative filesystem functions.
+Then you can have one cross-platform filesystem implementation, and make everything in your program use it.)
 - If you have a multithreaded program and multiple threads that need to talk to `libintl`, you can create a datarace because everything is clobbering the same global variables.
 This is always a problem with libc, and fortunately it's very unlikely to happen with changes to the locale, because the locale rarely changes in typical programs.
-However, it's a big problem with textdomains, which are likely to change frequently, and esp. that code in different threads will be using different textdomains.
+However, it's a big problem with textdomains, which are likely to change frequently.
+  It's also quite likely that code in different threads will be using different textdomains.

 When using `spirit_po`, you should understand that, `spirit_po` is not attempting to emulate the entire `libintl` interface.
 A `spirit_po::catalog` is only a single catalog, corresponding to a single po file loaded into memory.
 It doesn't have `dcgettext` method like `libintl` does for instance, because